Masala Herb

 Extra ingredients are not required if you are using a high-quality miso paste.

-hands holding miso soup in a bowl
+hands holding misoshiru soup in a bowl

-How to make miso soup?
+🔪 How to make it?

 The focus today is a vegan dashi prepared with shiitake mushrooms.

-Luckily making dashi and the soup is easy.
-Here is how in a nutshell (full recipe in the recipe card further below)
+Luckily, making dashi and the soup is easy.
+Here is how in a nutshell (full recipe in the recipe card further below).

 Watch the how-to video to help you along.